 Fortunately, there's an organization dedicated to changing that.
-Emily Reid, the curriculum director from Girls Who Code, was kind enough to spend a few minutes sharing her insights on technology, women in STEM, and the future.
+Emily Reid, the curriculum director of Girls Who Code, was kind enough to share her insights on technology, women in STEM, and the future.

 Reid said that by 2020, we'll have 1.4 million jobs in the United States requiring computer science degrees, yet we're currently on track to fill just 400,000 of those jobs.
-This translates into 1 million open jobs in computer science up for grabs.
+This translates into 1 million computer science jobs up for grabs.
 Of those 1.4 million job openings, at this rate, only 3 percent will be filled by women.

-Reid explained that boys and girls both express an interest in STEM fields throughout childhood, but right around the beginning of middle school interest among 13 to 15-year-old girls falls dramatically.
-This is the age group Girls Who Code focuses on.
+Reid explained that boys and girls both express an interest in STEM fields throughout childhood, but right around the beginning of middle school, interest among 13- to 15-year-old girls falls dramatically.
+This is the target age group for Girls Who Code.

 Reid shared two examples of exactly how girls have used computer science to solve problems they care about: Pocket Poll and Tampon Run.

 Some Girls Who Code students last year were troubled by the low turnout for local elections in their community, despite the numerous important issues on the ballot.
-The girls created a mobile app called Pocket Poll that alerts users of upcoming local elections, presents all of the relevant information, and includes unbiased information on of all the candidates.
+The girls created a mobile app called Pocket Poll that alerts users of upcoming local elections, presents relevant details, and includes unbiased information on all the candidates.

 Two Girls Who Code students from last year's New York summer immersion program created a game called Tampon Run.
 "The game is intended to really bring awareness to the fact that we're so desensitized to violence and guns in gaming today, and that's something that we don't blink an eye at.
 Yet there is still a stigma for young girls to talk about menstruation.
 Isn't it an issue that this is something that's so normal and happens to 50 percent of the population, but it's still taboo to talk about?
 They created a really fun game with a message that has had a really important social impact," she said.

-One of Reid's favorite success stories involves a first generation college student from Miami who came to Girls Who Code with no experience in computer science, and minimal computer experience in general.
-Though the program was challenging for her, she ended up building an amazing final project and learning a lot over the summer.
-She recently received a scholarship to go to her state university, and she's planning to study computer science.
+One of Reid's favorite success stories involves a first generation college student from Miami who came to Girls Who Code with no experience in computer science and minimal experience with computers.
+Though the program was challenging for her, she built an amazing final project and learned a lot over the summer.
+She recently received a scholarship to attend her state university, where she's planning to study computer science.